JactusTheCactus/story-gen/README.md

 # Story Generator
 Ever wanted to whip up whimsical tales with just a few lines of JavaScript?
-Look no further. **Story Generator** is a simple Node.js script that helps you create short story outlines with characters, plots, notes, and even a little Perl-flavored nostalgia baked in.
+Look no further. **Story Generator** is a simple Node.js script that helps you create short story outlines with characters, plots and notes.
 ## Features
 - Define characters with names and species
 - Automatically formats your story into a Markdown file
 - Generates human-readable file names based on story titles
-- Outputs structured stories with sections: Characters, Plot, Notes, and Perl hash-style metadata
+- Outputs structured stories with sections: Characters, Plot, and Notes
 - All stories are saved neatly into the `stories/` folder
 ## Project Structure
 ```